Xentrics/Praecapatus/README.txt

 	- items can be assigned a uniq id to identify them		++
 - PERFORMANCE OPTIMIZATION
 	- shared anim controller for background elements like forests
+- QUESTS
+	- saved as graphml											++
+	- the name of the save file is also the name of the quest 	++
+	- encoding with specified syntax (see below)				+
+	- loading/saving of progress using manager and xml			+

 NOTES ON STORY